 Legal Status and Regulation

-- Client Mailings.
 We publish a monthly email newsletter and we periodically email our clients and contacts with invitations to events and other developments in the law and our practice.
 All our communications include an opt out mechanism.
-We welcome feedback and you can also opt out at any time by emailing us at email@example.com.
+If you opt out from our marketing communication we will remove your from our circulation list.
+We welcome feedback and you can also opt out at any time by emailing us at [email protected].

 In common with most businesses, we use outsourced IT solutions who operate as processors on our behalf.
-Our marketing database provider and email marketing provider which we use to send our newsletters both host their data on servers which are located in the United States and participate in Privacy Shield.
+Our marketing database provider and email marketing provider which we use to send our newsletters both host their data on servers which are located in the United States.
+We have appropriate safeguards in place regarding the transfer of your data outside the EEA.

 Our terms of business address the basis on which we handle personal data in the course of providing our legal services.
-We are required to inform data subjects that they have (or may have) rights of access, rectification and erasure and to complain to the Information Commissioner.
+We are required to inform data subjects that they have (or may have) rights of access, rectification and erasure and to complain to the UK or Irish data protection regulator (although we would hope that any queries would be directed to us in the first instance so that we can resolve them).

 Terms of Business